 SEP IRA: SEP IRAs are a possible alternative investment account for individuals who are self-employed and don’t have access to an employee sponsored 401(k).
 Taxpayers who are self-employed and contribute to an SEP IRA can qualify for tax deductions.

-403(b) Plans: A 403(b) plan is a retirement plan that select employees may qualify for, such as employees of public schools and tax-exempt organizations, and certain ministers.
+403(b) Plans: A 403(b) plan applies to employees of public schools and tax-exempt organizations, and certain ministers.
 Employees with 403(b) plans can contribute some of their salary to the plan, as can their employer.
 As with a traditional 401(k) plan, the participant doesn’t need to pay income tax on any allowable contributions, earnings, or gains until they begin to withdraw from the plan.

 Earned Income Tax Credit: Individuals and married couples with low to moderate incomes may qualify for the Earned Income Tax Credit (EITC).
 This particular tax credit can help lower the amount of taxes owed if the individual meets certain requirements and files a tax return — whether or not the individual owes money.
 Filing a return in this case can be beneficial, because if EITC reduces the amount of taxes owed to less than $0, then the filer may actually get a refund.